The Flying Fortress

 The name "Flying Fortress" stuck.

-Sadly, Model 299, was lost on the 30th of October 1935, when army air corps test-pilot Major Ployer Peter Hill and Boeing employee Les Tower departed on a second evaluation flight.
-Unfortunately, the crew forgot to disengage the "gust locks", and immediatly after take-off, the aircraft entered a steep climb, stalled, nosed over, and crashed, killing Hill and Tower.
+Sadly, Model 299, was lost on the 30th of October 1935, when Army Air Corps test-pilot Major Ployer Peter Hill and Boeing employee Les Tower departed on a second evaluation flight.
+Unfortunately, the crew forgot to disengage the "gust locks", and immediately after take-off, the aircraft entered a steep climb, stalled, nosed over, and crashed, killing Hill and Tower.

 The 17 became well known as a long-range bomber that was able to defend itself with five .30-caliber air-cooled machine guns, and her most honourable reputation of bringing her crews home despite extensive battle damage.
 Her reputation quickly took on mythic proportions, with widely circulated stories and photos being sent back home of B-17s surviving with normally unsurvivable battle damage had only served to increase the 17's iconic status.

-The B-17 changed history by its effectiveness as a weapon against the Axis powers as well as its exemplary service in saving her crews.
+The B-17 changed history through its effectiveness as a weapon against the Axis powers as well as its exemplary service in saving her crews.

 Clark Gable - Academy Award-winning film actor, five missions as waist gunner aboard the B-17 with Eight Ball of the 359th Bomb Squadron - 351st Bomb Group.